Zvols

 Delete Zvol

 The Delete Zvol dialog shows information about other options or services that use the zvol.
-It also shows the services child datasets use.
-This includes information about snapshots, shares, or if used, other services such as Kubernetes or VMs that use the dataset.
+It also shows the services that child datasets use.
+This includes information about snapshots, shares, or, if used, other services such as Kubernetes or VMs that use the dataset.
 Parent and child datasets include the Delete button.

 Delete Zvol